-Officials from the Department of Social Services indicated they do not anticipate a fiscal impact as a result of this initiative petition.
+Officials from the Department of Social Services indicated this initiative petition should have no fiscal impact to their department.

 Officials from the Governor's office indicated there should be no added costs or savings to their office.

 Officials from the House of Representatives indicated no fiscal impact to their office.